UST-QuAntiL/qc-atlas/README.md

 ## Git Workflow

-We use the Git-flow-Workflow as our Git-Workflow.
+We use the Gitflow-Workflow as our Git-Workflow.
 A detailed description about the workflow can be found [here](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow).

 ## Build